Stand out from the crowd: here's how to write a good personal statement that will get you noticed

 Ask your teachers to look at it, and be prepared to accept their feedback without getting defensive.
 They will have seen many personal statements before; use what they tell you to make yours even better.
 You’ve also got another chance here to look through the content of your personal statement, so you can make sure the balance is right.
 Make sure your focus is very clearly on the subject you are applying for and why you want to study it.

-Don’t post your personal statement on the internet where anyone can see it.
+Don’t post your personal statement on the internet or social media where anyone can see it.
 You will get picked up by the UCAS plagiarism checker.
+Similarly, don't copy any that you find online.

 Instead, now is a good time to make your parents feel useful.
 Read your personal statement out to them and get them to give you feedback.